cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   sample_seq1.html : the color coded MSA according to T-Coffee consistency color scheme (html)

-.. tip:: In principle, the type of the sequences should be automatically detected and the default methods should be adapted accordingly.
-However sometimes this may fail, either because the sequences are too short or contain too many ambiguity codes.
+.. tip:: In principle, the type of the sequences is automatically detected and the default methods adapted accordingly.
+Sometimes, however, this may fail either because the sequences are too short or contain too many ambiguity codes.
 When this happens, you are advised to explicitly set the type of your sequences using the flag -type.
-(Note: the flag -mode=dna is not needed or supported anymore).

 ::